yohman/21W-DH140/Weeks/Week09/readme.md

 and/or...

 - Conduct a thorough point pattern analysis of your dataset.
-Your notebook should include a KDE plot, as well as a centrography analysis, indicating central tendencies of your data (mean, median, ellipse).
-Include different "slices" of your data to produce meaningful results (e.g. kde plots for different categorical values).
+Your notebook should include a combination of joinplots, as well as a centrography analysis, indicating central tendencies of your data (mean, median, ellipse).
+Include different "slices" of your data to produce meaningful results (e.g. plots for different categorical values).

 - optionally, you are welcome to explore other spatial analysis approaches not covered in class that you think would better address your research inquiry.
 Make sure to meet with me with a proposal for an alternative methodology.